-Jan Vermeiren studied Modern History, Politics, and German Literature at Humboldt University of Berlin, the Free University of Berlin, and University College London (UCL).
-He completed a PhD at the UCL Centre for European Studies and has held various awards, including a Marie Curie Doctoral Fellowship and scholarships from the DAAD and the Studienstiftung des deutschen Volkes.
-He previously taught at UCL and the University of Essex and has guest lectured at the Universities of Salzburg and Venice.
+Jan Vermeiren studied Modern History, Politics, and German Literature at Humboldt University of Berlin, the Free University of Berlin, and University College London (UCL), followed by a PhD at the UCL Centre for European Studies.
+He has taught at UCL and the University of Essex and guest lectured at the Universities of Salzburg and Venice.
+Vermeiren has held various awards, including a Marie Curie Doctoral Fellowship and scholarships from the DAAD and the Studienstiftung des deutschen Volkes.
+Most recently, he was awarded a British Academy Rising Star Engagement Award (2018) for his project on 'Lifting the Fog: Visions and Ideas of Europe in Britain'.

-His first book is entitled The First World War and German National Identity: The Dual Alliance at War (Cambridge: Cambridge University Press, 2016).
+Dr Vermeiren's first book is entitled The First World War and German National Identity: The Dual Alliance at War (Cambridge: Cambridge University Press, 2016).
 It investigates the essence and intensity of the spirit of solidarity between the German Reich and the Habsburg Monarchy, often described in terms of 'Nibelungentreue', and examines the extent to which the war coalition led to a re-evaluation of the 'kleindeutsch' paradigm in Imperial Germany and more openness to different conceptions of the German nation.
+Reviews in Austrian Studies, Hungarian Historical Review, Střed/Centre, European History Quarterly, and H-Net.

-with Matthew D'Auria (eds.), Visions and Ideas of Europe during the First World War (Abingdon, 2018).
+with Matthew D'Auria (eds.), Visions and Ideas of Europe during the First World War (Routledge: Abingdon, 2018).

 with Matthew D’Auria (eds.), Narrating Europe: Conceptions of European History and Identity in Historiography and Intellectual Thought, special issue of History: The Journal of the Historical Association (2018).